tefdara/Wavecraft/README.md

 - `pan`: Pan an audio file.
 - `mono`: Convert an audio file to mono.

-For more details on the available operations and options, run:
+For a detailed list of operations and their options, run:

 ```sh
 ./wac.py -h